osociety/network_tools_flutter/README.md

 ## Additional information

-You can use same methods but need to import from network_tools_flutter.
+You can use same APIs but need to import from network_tools_flutter.
+All APIs from network_tools are automatically imported by network_tools_flutter.
+So just network_tools_flutter in your app.